This 2015 Canadian rodent study by McGill researchers found:

 The study provided “some of the strongest evidence to date” that experiences caused widespread, long-lasting epigenetic changes.
 Given experiences’ etiologic functions, research with working hypotheses that experiences may also reverse epigenetic changes should be green-lighted.

 “DNA methylation landscapes at large distances in time and space” warrant systematic examination of how experiential epigenetic changes during early life may be reversed by experiential therapies later in life.
-In 2016, there’s sufficient evidence for modifying research goals to primarily address causes, not just effects.
+In the current year, there’s sufficient evidence for modifying research goals to primarily address causes, not just effects.

 http://www.nature.com/articles/srep19615 “Overlapping signatures of chronic pain in the DNA methylation landscape of prefrontal cortex and peripheral T cells”